i-laird/Snake/readme.md

 + Java 8
    + TCP is used for the networking
    + Java FX is used for the GUI
-   + Swing is used to display the game
+   + Swing is used to display the old.game
 + Maven
 + Spot Bugs for Code Analysis
 + Junit for unit testing

 # Running the Game

-Run this command in your terminal when you are in the project folder
+Run this old.command in your terminal when you are in the project folder
 ```
 mvn clean javafx:run
 ```